 To address these knowledge gaps, the AGA convened a virtual conference of international experts in gastroenterology, hepatology, endocrinology, obesity management, and primary care on July 10, 2020.
 Participants represented key opinion leaders from 8 professional societies, and practiced in the United States, Europe, Australia, and Asia.
-See the Supplementary Material for the names and affiliations of all participants.
+See the online Supporting Information for the names and affiliations of all participants.